-The CSU5 is established in December 2013 during a meeting co-hosted by CSUN and the Annenberg Foundation.
-Campus presidents and provosts meet with community leaders from the public, private, non-profit and philanthropic sectors to explore regional needs and how a CSU collaborative might address those needs.
+The CSU5 was established in December 2013 during a meeting co-hosted by CSUN and the Annenberg Foundation.
+CSU5 campus presidents and provosts met with community leaders from the public, private, non-profit, and philanthropic sectors to explore regional needs and discuss how a CSU collaborative might address those needs.

-In the spring of 2014, the “Guide” position is created in response to the County’s work to create a regional consortium to respond to a federal manufacturing community designation.
-Each campus president selects a Guide.
-The first meeting of the Guides is held in May 2014.
+- The “Guide” position was created in 2014 to respond to LA County’s efforts to create a regional consortium that would pursue a federal manufacturing community designation.
+Each CSU5 campus president selected a Guide stationed at the gateway to the campus, and the Guides’ first meeting was held in May 2014.

-CSU5 marketing and public relations materials are created and produced, including the seal, banners, tablecloths, a website and a brochure that is available as a printed piece and as an e-brochure.
+- In 2015, CSU5 marketing and public relations materials were created, including the seal, the website and an e-brochure.

-The Los Angeles Office of the Mayor invites the CSU5 to take a role in the AMP SoCal consortium that is created for the purpose of applying for a regional I.M.C.P.
+- The Los Angeles Office of the Mayor in 2014 invited the CSU5 to participate in the AMP SoCal consortium that was created to apply for a regional I.M.C.P.
 (Investing in Manufacturing Communities Partnership) designation.
-AMP SoCal is awarded the I.M.C.P designation which provides preference for certain grant opportunities from various federal agencies.
-The CSU5 remains a key partner in the AMP SoCal consortium, which includes staff and faculty participation on the executive committee and on pillar committees.
+AMP SoCal was awarded the I.M.C.P designation which provided preference for certain grant opportunities from various federal agencies.
+The CSU5 remains a key partner in the AMP SoCal consortium, which includes participation on executive and pillar committees.

-The CSU5 is invited to join LA P3, a City of Los Angeles-led application that successfully receives federal P3 (Performance Pilot Partnership) funding and policy reform opportunity.
-LA P3 focuses on administrative, regulatory or statutory requirements that inhibit the success of programs and activities designed to address the needs of disconnected youth to move those individuals toward productive lives.
-LA P3’s charge is to identify obstacles that must be addressed and measure the success of any new approach.
-Nine sites are selected for the P3 award and LA P3 is the only one that covers several segments of disconnected youth populations, identifying “disconnected youth” as all L.A.
+- The CSU5 in 2014 joined LA P3, a City of Los Angeles-led effort that received federal P3 funding to provide an opportunity for policy reform.
+LA P3 focused on administrative, regulatory or statutory constraints that inhibit the success of programs designed to address needs of disconnected youth and move them toward productive lives.
+Of the nine P3 sites selected, only LA P3 covered several segments of disconnected youth populations, such as all L.A.
 City YouthSource and L.A.
 County WIOA youth participants, as well as subpopulations of foster, probation, homeless, runaway, and high school dropouts.
-The age ranges encompass younger youth (16-18), older youth (19-21), and young adult (22-24) served by the LA P3 agencies.
-Work begins in the summer of 2017 to establish the multi-campus ReLAY Institute (ReLAY = Reconnecting LA Youth).
-The ReLAY Institute will serve as an innovation hive, professional development academy, service learning academy and a best practice/data collection repository for work connected to disconnected youth.

 Department of Human Resources for the County of Los Angeles

-“Focus on Fashion” event downtown Los Angeles, Arts District in October 2015.
-This event was held in conjunction with LA Innovation Week, which is organized annually by the LAEDC.
-The CSU5 Apparel programs, led by CPP’s Apparel Merchandising Program, held two focus groups to gather information and suggestions from industry on how to support the apparel design and manufacturing industry in Southern California.
+- CSU5 Apparel Programs, led by Cal Poly Pomona’s Apparel Merchandising Program, held two focus groups to gather information from industry participants about how to support the apparel design and manufacturing industry in Southern California.

 My Brother’s Keeper

-The CSU5 accepts an invitation from the Los Angeles County Board of Supervisors to take a leadership role in the My Brother’s Keeper Community Challenge.
-Environmental scans of each campus capturing those activities that align with the goals of the Challenge are prepared.
-Guides work closely with the County Coordinator to plan a fall summit, which results in a report with recommendations.
+- The Los Angeles County Board of Supervisors in 2015 invited the CSU5 to take a leadership role in the My Brother’s Keeper Community Challenge.
+Each campus identified activities that aligned with the goals of the Challenge.
+Guides worked closely with the County Coordinator to plan a fall summit in 2015, which resulted in a report with recommendations.
 This effort supported the P3 application described above.

 Metropolitan Water District

-The CSU5, with Cal Poly Pomona in the lead, co-hosts a “Mash-Up” event with the Metropolitan Water District to bring CSU5 faculty; state, city and county agencies; and non-profit entities together to stimulate partnerships and identify funding opportunities around “water.”
-One significant outcome is the successful application for the PUC EPIC grant.
+- The CSU5, with Cal Poly Pomona in the lead, co-hosted a “Mash-Up” event with the Metropolitan Water District to bring CSU5 faculty; state, city and county agencies; and non-profit entities together to stimulate partnerships and identify funding opportunities around “water.”
+This event supported the successful PUC EPIC grant application mentioned above.

 Clean Energy Smart Manufacturing Innovation Institute (CESMII)

-CSU5 campuses joined the successful effort to win the 5-year, $70 million federal grant to the Smart Manufacturing Leadership Coalition (https://smartmanufacturingcoalition.org/) that created the Clean Energy Smart Manufacturing Innovation Institute (CESMII).
-Headquarter in Los Angeles and anchored by UCLA, CESMII will be a national network with regional centers in California, Washington, New York, North Carolina and Texas to leverage each area’s unique industrial environments.
-With the goal to train 500 students annually in smart manufacturing, the CSU5 campuses will be the key educational partners to deliver the educational programs.
+- CSU5 campuses participated in the 5-year, $70 million federal grant for the Smart Manufacturing Leadership Coalition that created the Clean Energy Smart Manufacturing Innovation Institute (CESMII).
+Headquartered in Los Angeles and anchored by UCLA, CESMII is a national network with regional centers in California, Washington, New York, North Carolina and Texas.
+CESMII leverages each area’s unique industrial environments, and CSU5 campuses are key educational partners to deliver educational programs in smart manufacturing.

-Through the University Advancement offices, the CSU5 responds to a request from the Mayor of Los Angeles, the Los Angeles Area Chamber, and Forbes magazine to sponsor an ad in an issue of Forbes that featured an advertorial section on Los Angeles.
-CSU5 campuses were also invited to send representatives to an exclusive related reception.
+- Responding to a request from the Mayor of Los Angeles, the Los Angeles Area Chamber, and Forbes magazine, the CSU5 sponsored an ad in Forbes that featured an advertorial section on Greater Los Angeles.

-Hosted by Cal State Long Beach, executives from the Los Angeles News Group (LANG) meet with the Guides to discuss more robust engagement with the CSU5.
+- Hosted by Cal State Long Beach, executives from Los Angeles News Group (LANG) met with CSU5 Guides to discuss more robust engagement between LANG and the CSU5.

-L.A.
-Compact’s leadership team contacts the CSU5 Guides for exploratory conversations about how the CSU5 can strengthen the mission of the L.A.
+- L.A.
+Compact’s leadership team engaged CSU5 Guides in exploratory conversations about the CSU5 strengthening the mission of the L.A.
 Compact.

-CSU Dominguez Hills and the College Futures Foundation provide the opportunity for the CSU5 campuses to address the topic of innovations in student success—particularly, what approaches are successful or ineffective for young men of color, as well as other traditionally underrepresented students.
+- CSU Dominguez Hills and the College Futures Foundation held a forum for CSU5 campuses to address the topic of innovation in student success, particularly, what approaches are successful, or not successful, for young men of color, as well as other traditionally underrepresented students.

-CSU5 president, provosts, AVPs of Undergraduate Studies and Guides host a round-table discussion with the Los Angeles Community College (LACCD) Chancellor, Francisco Rodriguez, and the nine LACCD college presidents.
-During the two-hour meeting, a host of issues are discussed on more extensive collaboration between the CSU5 and LACCD9, including identifying obstacles and strategizing solutions for progress and success to this end.
-Working groups are established.
+- CSU5 presidents hosted a round-table discussion in 2017 with Los Angeles Community College (LACCD) Chancellor and the nine LACCD college presidents aimed at developing more extensive collaboration between the CSU5 and LACCD, including identifying obstacles and strategizing solutions for progress and success.